[Top] [Contents] [Index] [ ? ]

 Example 2.2: A domoMessage example for request a service.

-In this example it's asked to execute the service SET_STATUS on the domoDevice with web service http://www.thiswebservice.it/service and id=1 with a boolean input type with value TRUE.
-Executed the service, it is possible to receive the following message of confirmation:
+This example shows how to execute the service SET_STATUS on the domoDevice with web service http://www.thiswebservice.it/service and id 1.
+The service has an input of type boolean with value TRUE.
+After the execution of the called service, if no errors was found, the middleware creates a message of type SUCCESS:

 <message message="TRUE" messageType="SUCCESS"